 Photo printing, framed quotes

-The most realistic picture is, of course, a photograph.
-To make the photos look intricate, arrange them in a spacious passe-partout and hang them in the manner of an exhibition in a fashion gallery.
-Such an installation will be a great addition to a long hallway.
+The most realistic picture- This is, of course, a photograph.
+To make your photos look intricate, frame them in spacious mats and hang them like an exhibition in a fashion gallery.
+Such an installation will be an excellent addition to a long hallway.

-Another way to hang your shots is to create a structure of mounts and cords.
-Instead of frames, use stationery clips.
+Another way to hang pictures is to create a structure from fasteners and cords.
+Use paper clips instead of frames.

-You probably know that photos can be huge.
-Contact the nearest printing house or photo studio and print out photos of your child, the sea coast, rare black and white pictures or a photo of an ordinary light bulb, in grayscale it will look very stylish.
+You are probably aware that photographs can be enormous in size.
+Contact the nearest printing house or photo studio and print out photographs of your child, the sea coast, rare black and white photographs or a photo of an ordinary light bulb; it will look very stylish in shades of gray.

-At the peak of popularity are ironic and motivating quotes.
-Print several of your favorite sayings at once in an up-to-date elongated font and place them in laconic contrasting frames “for solidity”.
-Framing will give additional significance to each word.
+Ironic and motivational quotes are at the peak of popularity.
+Print several of your favorite sayings at once in a current elongated font and place them in laconic contrasting frames “for solidity.”
+Framing will give additional meaning to each word.

 Eco paintings

 In modern design, eco-style occupies one of the first positions in demand.
-Naturel is made from both live and dried plants.
-Vertical gardening systems, panels of succulents and stabilized moss will help to revive the interior.
+Naturel is made from both living and dried plants.
+Vertical gardening systems, panels of succulents and stabilized moss will help revitalize the interior.

-To dry the leaves and flowers, use an iron, press or oven.
-In summer, you can even dry the parts in the open air.
-If you want to get a voluminous herbarium, apply express drying, so the vegetation will retain its natural forms.
+To dry leaves and flowers, use an iron, press or oven.
+In the summer, you can completely dry the parts on outdoors.
+If you want to get a voluminous herbarium, use express drying, this will preserve the vegetation natural forms.
 Place the most impressive exhibits one at a time.
-Iron the sheets between layers of interlining and clamp between two glasses.
-The decor will look like it is suspended in the air.
-The beauty of the herbarium is that it is easy to make yourself and update over time.
+Iron the sheets between the layers of non-woven fabric and sandwich them between two panes of glass.
+The decor will look as if it was suspended in the air.
+The beauty of a herbarium is that it is easy to make yourself and update over time.

-By the way, real masterpieces can be laid out from dry and fresh objects of botany research.
-It is not always possible to fix them so that they look as grandiose as you intended, and therefore it is best to try to do something simpler or take a picture of the application and print it.
-For inspiration, we have selected several pictures of the works of the creative family tandem Vika and Brook, who lay out unusually beautiful floral portraits from flowers and stems - by the way, without a drop of glue, and therefore they only record their work on cameras for calendars and other souvenirs.
+By the way, real masterpieces can be created from dry and fresh objects of botany research.
+It will not always be possible to fix them so that they look as grandiose as you intended, and therefore it is best to try to make something simpler or take a photo of the applique and print it.
+For inspiration, we selected several photographs of the work of the creative family tandem of Vicky and Brooke, who lay out unusually beautiful floral portraits from flowers and stems - by the way, without a drop of glue, and therefore they only record their work on cameras for calendars and other souvenirs.

 Editor's Choice